jeff-hykin/prolog_world/README.md

 Prolog is weird, really weird.
 - If you want to figure out how to do a specific operation, like assignment, comparision, print out data, etc. I recommend taking a look at [this site](https://www.tutorialspoint.com/prolog/prolog_basic_programs.htm)
 - If you want to understand the system ("fact" vs "rule" vs "query", and all the syntax)
-    - I'd start with Dr. Ioeger's notes [here](https://people.engr.tamu.edu/ioerger/prolog.txt)
+    - I'd start with Dr. Ioerger's notes [here](https://people.engr.tamu.edu/ioerger/prolog.txt)
     - Then I'd look under the Tutorial tab of the [official website](https://www.swi-prolog.org/)
         - Note: "printing messages" (e.g. Hello World) is under the Advanced tab ... which gives you some idea about the weirdness of Prolog